d-exclaimation/my-algo-solutions/README.md

-# My Optimzed and Unoptimized solutions for common algorithm questions
+# My Optimized and Unoptimized solutions for common algorithm questions

 Answers here are not perfect, some of them are not optimized, because I couldn't care less to try again